ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 # `springboot-kafka-mysql-cassandra`

-The goal of this project is to create a service that handles `users` using [`Event Sourcing`](https://martinfowler.com/eaaDev/EventSourcing.html).
-So, besides the traditional create/update/delete, whenever an user is created/updated/deleted, an event informing this change is sent to [`Kafka`](https://kafka.apache.org).
-Furthermore, we will implement a service that will listen to those events and save them in [`Cassandra`](http://cassandra.apache.org).
+The goal of this project is to create a [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application that handles `users` using [`Event Sourcing`](https://martinfowler.com/eaaDev/EventSourcing.html).
+So, besides the traditional create/update/delete, whenever a user is created/updated/deleted, an event informing this change is sent to [`Kafka`](https://kafka.apache.org).
+Furthermore, we will implement another Spring Boot application that will listen to those events and save them in [`Cassandra`](http://cassandra.apache.org).

 ## Project Architecture

 ![project-diagram](images/project-diagram.png)

-## Microservice
+## Applications

 ### user-service

-Spring-boot Web Java application responsible for handling users.
-The users information will be stored in [`MySQL`](https://www.mysql.com).
-Once an user is created/updated/deleted, one event is sent to `Kafka`.
+Spring Boot Web Java application responsible for handling users.
+The user information will be stored in [`MySQL`](https://www.mysql.com).
+Once a user is created/updated/deleted, one event is sent to `Kafka`.

 #### Serialization format